 For instance, if your job applications repeatedly get rejected, perhaps you need to change something about your resume or how you show up at interviews.
 Keep getting turned down for dates?
 Maybe you need to change your approach, attitude or enhance your appearance to become more appealing to others.

-Like a personal trainer, your experiences of rejection will give you opportunities to strengthen your resolve.
-You’ll be no longer be intimidated by rejection, and you’ll feel empowered to show your talents to the world.
+Your experiences of rejection will give you opportunities to strengthen your resolve.
+As gain strength, you’ll be no longer be intimidated by rejection, and you’ll feel empowered to show your talents to the world.

 All my best on your journey,